Ethel Mary Wood: Biography

+Bible collection

 Wood endowed an annual lecture on the English Bible in 1947 at King's College, now known as the Ethel M. Wood lecture.
 She started collecting Bibles in earnest in 1936.
-Her notebook records the purchase of a 1550 edition of Coverdale’s Bible as follows: "This was my first old Bible, bought purely out of interest, but the joy & benefit I found in studying it inspired me with the desire to possess a copy of every English translation & so started my 'collection'."
+Her notebook records the purchase of a 1550 edition of Coverdale's Bible as follows: "This was my first old Bible, bought purely out of interest, but the joy & benefit I found in studying it inspired me with the desire to possess a copy of every English translation & so started my 'collection'."

-Over the next fourteen years Wood acquired an impressive library of English Bibles and books on biblical studies, through purchase (from the likes of Foyles, Sotheby’s and Maggs), gift (from, for example, the bibliographer Tim Munby), and chance (she found a 1592 Geneva Bible at Roehampton Priory).
-Wood acquired several exceptional volumes formerly owned by the famous Bible collector Francis Fry through the 1937 Sotheby’s sale of the library of H. H. Gibbs, Lord Aldenham, and her notebook records, with evident satisfaction, how much less she paid for them than Gibbs.
-In 1950 Wood generously deposited her collection in Senate House Library.
+Over the next fourteen years Wood acquired an impressive library of English bibles and books on biblical studies, through purchase (from the likes of Foyles, Sotheby's and Maggs), gifts (from, for example, the bibliographer Tim Munby), and chance (she found a 1592 Geneva Bible at Roehampton Priory).
+Wood acquired several exceptional volumes formerly owned by the famous Bible collector Francis Fry through the 1937 Sotheby's sale of the library of H. H. Gibbs, Lord Aldenham, and her notebook records, with evident satisfaction, how much less she paid for them than Gibbs.
+In 1950 Wood deposited her collection in Senate House Library.
 Supplemented by additional volumes, her donation became a bequest upon her death in 1970.

+Death

 She died in London, on 29 June 1970.